willferreira/multilabel-stance-detection/README.md

 3. The Moral Foundation Twitter Corpus (MFTC): Morteza Dehghani, Joseph Hoover, Gwenyth Portillo-Wightman, Leigh Yeh, Shreya Havaldar, Ying Lin,Aida  M  Davani,  Brendan  Kennedy,   MohammadAtari,  Zahra Kamel,  and et al. 2019.
 Moral foun-dations twitter corpus.

-For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code.
+For each of the datasets, there is an associated script that pre-processes the original dataset to be used in the code:

+1. The BBC - run the script <code>prepare_bbc_dataset.py</code> which looks for a file called <code>brexit_blog_corpus.xlsx</code> in the same directory as the script.
+The script does some data cleaning and pre-processing (tokenizing, generating ELMO embeddings) and saves the output to the same directory.
+The output consists of the following files:

+   a.